-In June 2023, Fuji Oil Co., Ltd. adopted a PSI management system to comprehensively manage the three elements of sales, production, and inventory.
-We began by integrating the system into the Industrial Chocolate business and the Emulsified and Fermented Ingredients business.
-A PSI management system links sales, inventory, and production pla The system also features alert functions to enable the early detection of excessive stable provision.
+PSI management system integration to pursue further productivity improvements and optimize inventory management system links sales, inventory, and production plans to improve planning accuracy and increase productivity.
+The system also features alert functions to enable the early detection of excessive or insufficient inventory, which leads to stable provision.
 Thanks in part to the benefits of the PSI management system, for FY2023 we reduced the number of product days in inventory by roughly 4%.
 From October 2024, we will start operating the system in the Vegetable Oils and Fats business and the Soy-based Ingredients business.